federicoariton/AI-Super-Resolution-in-Games/README.md

 ## 🎮 Project Overview

 This project investigates the application of AI-based super-resolution models to enhance low-resolution visuals in retro video games.
-It evaluates and compares different models—**SRCNN**, **ESRGAN**, and **Real-ESRGAN**—for their effectiveness in improving image quality from emulated retro games like *Ratchet & Clank 2 (PS2)* and *SuperTux*.
+It evaluates and compares different models—**SRCNN**, **ESRGAN**, and **Real-ESRGAN**—for their effectiveness in improving image quality from emulated retro games like  *SuperTux*.

 The research is conducted as part of a Master’s level assessment under the Springboard+ MSc in Data Analytics program.